-When providing home care in Prescott for a senior loved one with dementia, you may need to make some adjustments to his or her daily routine.
+When providing services in home care Prescott for a senior loved one with dementia, you may need to make some adjustments to his or her daily routine.
 There are many ways to help him or her manage the disease, including an approach called the Montessori Method, which relies heavily on muscle memory and the use of the 5 senses to stimulate the brain.
 The staff at Home Care Assistance explains how this method works and how you can apply it to your loved one’s dementia care.

 The Basis of the Montessori Method

 In 1907, an Italian physician named Maria Montessori developed a way to reach students from troubled backgrounds who were thought to be unteachable.
 The approach is now being used as a way to reach seniors affected by dementia.
 The Montessori Method focuses on identifying personal strengths, engaging the whole person, and building self-esteem by providing opportunities to be productive and successful.

 Create the Right Environment

 Try to create an inviting environment with your loved one’s needs in mind.
 You should include appropriate safety measures, but your loved one should not feel confined or restrained, and you should also keep the environment free of clutter to create a sense of order and calm.
 The environment should be easy to use so your loved one is able to live as independently as possible.